learn-co-students/nyc-web-102819/React-Practice-Code-Challenge-nyc-web-102819/README.md

 3. Anything else!

 **Note:** If at the end of the challenge you have achieved all the functionality required but the style looks off, this is okay!

+### Sticking points, questions, etc.
+- no free meals was a sticking point ==>  where should that logic be?
+- empty plate appearing on table
+- when you click more, previously empty plate stays empty ===> key!
+- GENERAL: location of logic?
+- GENERAL: when to use anonymous functions and passing values there?
+    - setting state and hitting infinite loops... invoke by accident?